 - controls (multi-) positions and aux sends of spatial audio game objects;

-- runs geometric sound reflection and diffraction algorithms; and
+- runs geometric sound reflection, diffraction and transmission algorithms; and

 - packages data for Wwise Reflect.

-It is a game-side SDK component that wraps a part of the Wwise sound engine, as shown in the following flowchart.
+It is an SDK component that works hand in hand with the Wwise sound engine, as shown in the following flowchart.

 The Spatial Audio functions and definitions can be found in SDK/include/AK/SpatialAudio/Common/.
 Its main functions are exposed in namespace